cs3110/textbook/src/chapters/interp/exercises.md

 <!--------------------------------------------------------------------------->
 {{ ex2 | replace("%%NAME%%", "subexpression types")}}

-Suppose that a SimPL expression is well typed in a context `ctx`.
-Are all of its subexpressions also well typed in `ctx`?
-For every subexpression, does there exist some context in which the subexpression is well typed?
+Suppose that a SimPL expression is well-typed in a context `ctx`.
+Are all of its subexpressions also well-typed in `ctx`?
+For every subexpression, does there exist some context in which the subexpression is well-typed?
 Why or why not?

 <!--------------------------------------------------------------------------->
 {{ ex2 | replace("%%NAME%%", "typing")}}